 GameRankings: PS3: 78%

-Call of Duty’s WWII series has sold over 35 million copies making it the best selling WWII series of all time.
+Call of Duty’s WWII series has sold over 35 million copies making it the best-selling WWII series of all time.
 It sold a few million more than Medal of Honor thanks to World at War making up nearly half the sales.
-Despite having less games they were higher quality and that’s what gamers wanted.
+Despite having fewer games they were of higher quality and that’s what gamers wanted.
 6 long years of constant Call of Duty releases with 2005 being the strongest.
-It had some highs and lows, but was also the most successful World War II series ever made.
-It’s rival Medal of Honor didn’t do so well despite running for a longer streak, however no one knows if Call of Duty will return to World War II again, hopefully not.
+It had some highs and lows but was also the most successful World War II series ever made.
+Its rival Medal of Honor didn’t do so well despite running for a longer streak, however, no one knows if Call of Duty will return to World War II again, hopefully not.